Support Learning Life: Host a Diplomacy Dessert

 4. If in-person, please make or buy whatever desserts or sweets you think your guests will enjoy.
 If online, you can invite your guests to present and eat desserts of their own choosing or on a theme (foreign, French, apples, chocolate, etc.).

 Interested in hosting a Diplomacy Dessert?
-Contact us at email@learninglife.info and Paul will schedule a time with you to discuss and answer your questions.
+Schedule a time to meet with Paul Lachelier to discuss using his Calendly.

 Thank you for your support!